All Episodes

 But I'd rather be negotiating the features of individual bills for individual agencies rather than negotiating on their turf.

-On their turf well, let me ask you, would an October 31st uh extension through a CR, you know, allow enough time to get the the twelve spending bills passed.
+Well, let me ask you, would an October 31st extension through a CR allow enough time to get the 12 spending bills passed?

 It surrenders the frame, Sean.

-What it says is that there it that there is a paradigm under which the Continuing resolutions will still govern this house.
+What it says is that there is a paradigm under which the continuing resolutions will still govern this House.

 Well, let me ask you, because you've been very outspoken.